-The Company is exposed to the level of the House Price Index ("HPI") and assumptions made about the future growth rate of the HPI on its equity release mortgage portfolio.
-The level of HPI is monitored and the impact of exposure to adverse HPI is regularly reviewed.
+The Company is exposed to the level of the house price inflation and assumptions made about the future growth rate of house price inflation on its equity release mortgage portfolio.
+The level of house price inflation is monitored and the impact of exposure to adverse movements is regularly reviewed.

-At 31 December 2018, the market risk component of the SCR amounted to $\pm$ 6,499 million before diversification and tax, and inclusive of the SCR related to credit risk from corporate and government bond holdings.
+At 31 December 2019, the market risk component of the SCR amounted to £6,192 million before diversification and tax, and inclusive of the SCR related to credit risk from corporate and government bond holdings.

-The main changes in market risk profile during 2018 are:
+The main changes in market risk profile during 2019 are: